Niten001/react_api_skills_assessment/README.md

 # React API Skills Assessment

-A simple skills assessment tast to build a single Page React application which fetches information from an API \([http://universities.hipolabs.com/search?country=Australia](http://universities.hipolabs.com/search?country=Australia)\) and display the results on a table.
+A simple skills assessment task to build a single page React application which fetches information from an API \([http://universities.hipolabs.com/search?country=Australia](http://universities.hipolabs.com/search?country=Australia)\) and displays the results on a table.

 This repository containers the entire code based used to achieve this goal including all source code, full documentation on the contents of this repository and instructions on how to setup a development environment and run the program.